Baroque Week. Patron: Trevor Pinnock CBE Artistic Director: Theresa Caudle

 Cost

-Despite many increases in costs, we want to avoid raising the course fees more than necessary.
+Despite increases in costs, we have avoided raising the course fees more than necessary.
 Consequently, your fee now covers just the basic costs of board, accommodation, tutors’ remuneration, and administration.
-Separately and in addition, we are asking participants (all those that feel able) to make a further voluntary contribution of at least £50 towards the cost of up to ten bursaries and the provision of extra keyboard instruments.
+Separately and in addition, we ask participants (all those who feel able) to make a further voluntary contribution of at least £50 towards the cost of up to ten bursaries and the hire of extra keyboard instruments.
 Splitting this element helps us to continue to offer places to the bursary students who add so much to Baroque Week and, importantly, if you are a UK taxpayer this enables us to claim further substantial Gift Aid support from the government.
 Making a donation also qualifies you for Membership of the Baroque Week charity until the following 30th September, unless you tell us that you do NOT wish to be a Member.

 It may be possible to attend for part of the week — please contact us to discuss this.
 However you may not gain the benefit of taking full part in the course; also the balance of instruments for the whole week needs to be taken into consideration when we allocate places.
 The on-site bedrooms are usually allocated to those attending for the whole week, so you would probably need to find a local B&B.

-Please note that Baroque Week is a course for adults.
-If you will be under 18 years old at the start of the course please ask for our Young Student Permission Form, which requires your parent/guardian (or a named adult known to them) to be present at the course.
+Please note that Baroque Week is a course for adults - you must be over 18 years old on the start date of the course.

 Covid policy